Tulip-ing/Monte-Carlo/README.md

 ## 🔭 Project Overview
 This project simulates `N` particles interacting in a cubic box.
 The core of the simulation relies on the Lennard-Jones (LJ) potential for particle interactions and the Metropolis algorithm for accepting or rejecting new particle configurations.
-The entire simulation is wrapped in an easy-to-use Streamlit interface for interactive analysis.
+The entire simulation is wrapped in an easy-to-use Streamlit interface for interactive analysis...

 Key physical concepts implemented:
 -   Random particle displacements